(Scroll down for more)

 Shortly after SUNDAY’s initial release it garnered numerous international festival awards.
 In 2003 it was featured at the Viennale festival in Vienna, and in 2008 it was restored by the UCLA Film and Television Archive, with the support of Martin Scorsese's Film Fund.
-As of 2021 it is still being shown at international film festivals, including the Oberhausen festival, where it premiered 60 years ago.
+As of 2021 it is still being shown at international film festivals, including the Oberhausen festival, where it had premiered 60 years ago.

 SUNDAY's awards include: The Robert Flaherty Award • Prix Special du Jury, Tours • 1st Special Jury Prize, Oberhausen • Three awards at the Boston Intl.
 FIlm Festival • Special Jury Prize at San Francisco Intl.
 Film Festival • Awards at the Spoleto and Bergamo Festivals

 SUNDAY is part of the permanent film collection at New York's Museum of Modern Art and has been shown at numerous film festivals and symposia since its restoration in 2008